neurocline/hugo-patches/content/posts/patch-shorter-output.md

 ## tests

-No tests needed changing.
 All tests were run with `go test ./...` from the root of the Hugo directory.

-## gofmt

 The `gofmt` tool was used on all modified files.